-A faster grep for agentic AI. ~20X faster than ripgrep when indexed.
+A faster grep for agentic AI.
+Up to 20x+ faster than ripgrep on LARGE codebases.

 Hybrid code search index for agent workflows, built in Rust.
 Indexes repositories using sparse n-grams, then narrows to a small candidate set before verification.
 Drop-in replacement for rg in AI agent loops where grep is called repeatedly and in parallel.